Dinghu Mountain: Geography and features

 Dinghu Mountain has been well known for its deep and serene gorges, cold and clean waters, major scenic areas.
 Heavenly Brook-Qingyun Scenic Area includes the Hundred Buddha Cave, Green Trees Surrounded by Clouds, Flying Waterfalls of the Dragon Pond, and Double Rainbows, among others.
 The Dinghu-Tianhu Scenic Area features the Black Dragon Playing Pearls, Dragon Mother Borrowing a Vessel, Exploring the Heavenly Lake, and so on; and Yunxi-Laoding Scenic Area has the traces of bottle gourds, Water Curtain Cave, Dragon Hidden in the Ancient Pond, White Clouds Embracing Ancient Trees.

+Religious significance

+Dinghu Mountain is also considered a Buddhist sacred site as it was the location of the "finest" Buddhist monastery built in 17th century South China, according to Timothy Brook.
+This monastery was erected by Zhu Ziren in the late Ming dynasty.